ejhocker/startup/README.md

 - Curated list of tricks preprogrammed into the app
 - A list of tricks learned for each user that is editable
 - Notifications when a user marks a trick as learned
--
+- Step by Step instructions and pictures for each preprogrammed trick

 ### Design

 ### Technologies
-**HTML** - The Application will be structured using correct HTML.
+- **HTML** - The Application will be structured using correct HTML.
 There are three HTML pages, one for login, one for possible tricks to learn, and one for tricks already learned.
-**CSS** - CSS will be used for the styling of the application and will allow it to look good on different screens.
+- **CSS** - CSS will be used for the styling of the application and will allow it to look good on different screens.
-**Javascript** - This will be used for the login, the display of tricks to learn, and for editing the list of tricks learned.
+- **Javascript** - This will be used for the login, the display of tricks to learn, and for editing the list of tricks learned.
-**SERVICE** - The backend server will be used for logging in, submitting tricks learned, and retrieving tricks learned.
+- **SERVICE** - The backend server will be used for logging in, submitting tricks learned, and retrieving tricks learned.
-**REACT** - The application will use the react web framework.
+- **REACT** - The application will use the react web framework.
-**Authentication** - A secure registration and login for each user that is stored in the database.
+- **Authentication** - A secure registration and login for each user that is stored in the database.
-**Web Socket Data** - When a user marks a trick as learned there is a notification for other users.
+- **Web Socket Data** - When a user marks a trick as learned there is a notification for other users.
-**Database Data** - The list of tricks learned for each user is stored in the database.
+- **Database Data** - The list of tricks learned for each user is stored in the database.

 [Notes](notes.md)